Monthly Archives: December 2009

 A Dearth of Common Sense Or Political Correctness That Kills?

-By now you’ve heard about the Nigerian citizen, Umar Farouk Abdulmutallab, who was overwhelmed by other passengers while attempting a terrorist attack on a Delta Airlines flight about to land in Detroit.
+By now you’ve heard about the Nigerian citizen, Umar Farouk Abdulmutallab, who was overwhelmed by other passengers while attempting a terrorist attack on a Northwest Airlines flight about to land in Detroit.

-Question: Why did Abdulmutallab still possess a visa allowing him to enter the U.S., despite appearing in at least one U.S. database which one would hope would result in automatic disqualification?
-Continue reading
+Why did Abdulmutallab possess a visa allowing him to enter the U.S., despite appearing in at least one U.S. database which one would hope would result in automatic disqualification?

 For Unto Us A Child Is Born, Unto Us A Son Is Given